Schipbay/Budget-Calculator/README.md

 # Budget-Calculator
-A webpage that helps users to calculate theirr monthly budgets User friendly and simple
+A webpage that helps users to calculate their monthly budgets User friendly and simple